Understanding Relapse Prevention Plan

 Gorski-Cenaps Relapse Prevention Model

-Terry Gorski is an internationally recognized expert within the field of substance abuse, mental health, violence, and crime.
+Terry Gorski is an internationally recognized expert in substance abuse, mental health, violence, and crime.

-- Understanding: Educating yourself on relapse signs and prevention methods
+- Understanding: Educating yourself on relapse signs and prevention steps.

-- Self-knowledge: Identifying warning signs for when you are likely to relapse
+- Self-knowledge: Recognizing warning signs for when you are likely to relapse.

 Dr. Gordon Alan Marlatt, a University of Washington Psychology professor, founded this relapse model centered around high-risk situations.